niklas-heer/speed-comparison/README.md

 Result: π = 3.1415936535887745
 ```

+## FAQ

+> Why do you also count reading a file and printing the output?

+Because I think this is a more realistic scenario to compare speeds.

 ## Thanks

-This projects tries to recreate the results which [Thomas](https://www.thomaschristlieb.de) did [on his blog](https://www.thomaschristlieb.de/performance-vergleich-zwischen-verschiedenen-programmiersprachen-und-systemen/).
+This projects takes inspiration from [Thomas](https://www.thomaschristlieb.de) who did a similar comparison [on his blog](https://www.thomaschristlieb.de/performance-vergleich-zwischen-verschiedenen-programmiersprachen-und-systemen/).
-It also tries to include languages which Thomas didn't cover in his post.